 Students needs are either fulfilled or frustrated by their environment.
 The environment can serve to nurture and enrich, and facilitate development, but can also disrupt and thwart, leading to less optimal development, disharmony, defiance, developmental regression or alienation.
 All of which can lead to behaviours that challenge.
-Meeting student's/ learner's needs removes the need to employ physical intervention.
+Meeting learner's needs removes the need to employ physical intervention.
 The Phoenix College approach involves attending to physical and psychological needs by:

 - Employing impactful, high quality teaching.
-Our teachers - engage in high quality instruction. - create a classroom climate that has high expectations whilst recognising and promoting students' self-worth - have enhanced pedagogical knowledge relating to autism. - Meeting physical needs.
+Our teachers: - engage in high quality instruction - create a classroom climate that has high expectations whilst recognising and promoting students' self-worth - have enhanced pedagogical knowledge relating to autism. - Meeting physical needs.
 Our staff monitor: - hunger or tiredness or feeling unsafe - over stimulation - under stimulation. - Meeting psychological needs.
 Our staff promote: - Autonomy: Creating as many opportunities as possible for students to exercise the need for autonomy and limiting, as far as possible, practices that undermine autonomy.
 They also build students capacity and tolerance to manage situations where autonomy is limited. - Competence: Organising the environment and tasks so students can be effective in their interactions with the environment. - Relatedness: Developing and maintaining strong and supportive emotional bonds between staff and students.

-6. Reducing the use of PI's
+6. Reducing the use of PIs

-All interventions should be in accordance with individual BSP and will be in place for an appropriate period.
+All interventions should be in accordance with students' individual behaviour support plans (BSPs); these are reviewed termly and updated ad-hoc as necessary.
 The desired outcome of our approach is that over time students' skills and quality of life will increase and inversely the rate of challenging behaviour will decrease.
 Physical interventions will be systematically faded out as determined by data and monitoring.